 A crescent-shaped central lounge bar and dining area is built on several levels to give a feeling of space and wide ranging views.
 It is covered by a large thatched roof and there are smaller private lounging areas for comfort and privacy.
 There is a shaded deck and small pool.

 Activities here focus on the water with mokoro trips and motor boat rides being the main attraction.
 Being a water based camp the birding here is excellent.
-Walking on the islands can be arranged, weather and safety permitting.
+Water-based activities are balanced by game drives and walking on the islands, weather and safety permitting.
 On walks large mammals are often seen.
 Those living in the area around the camp include lion, leopard, giraffe, zebra, elephant, buffalo, wild dog and red lechwe, amongst others.
 If you want a real adventure it is possible to pack up camping equipment and head out with a professional guide for a night wild bush camping.

 Open: Year round